Mastercard/flow/IMPLEMENTATION_STATUS.md

 including against explicitly known-empty work.
 Reporting/capture/replay/context/chain/ fan-in and other unchecked parallel surfaces fail closed before SUT use.
 These temporary implementation boundaries are not permanent public support restrictions.
-There is no completed fairness, general dependency scheduler or workload-speedup claim.
+There is no completed fairness, general producer-publication or workload-speedup claim.
 Report-only failure classification and run-owned final-only activation are unfinished.

 ## Blocking work and unpassed gates